vimoutliner/vimoutliner/README.md

 of VimOutliner.
 If you do want to use them, you will probably want to make it easy to access them.

-If you followed the standard installation instructions, the scripts are in `~/.vim/pack/thirdparty/start/vimoutliner/vimoutliner/scripts/`.
+The scripts are in `~/.vim/pack/thirdparty/start/vimoutliner/vimoutliner/scripts/` if you followed the standard installation instructions.
+Yes, `vimoutliner` occurs twice.
 They will be under the submodule if you followed the alternate installation instructions.
 If you want to run them, you will probably want a convenient way to access them.
 Here are some
 possibilities: